oroinc/documentation/user_guide/reports.rst

 .. image:: ./img/reports/designer.png

-There are two main parts:
+There are three main parts:

 - **Columns**: defines the columns of your report and information displayed therein and